j05u3/VTS/SPARKLE-INTEGRATION.md

 - [ ] SparkleUpdaterManager compiles fully
 - [ ] Auto-update preferences visible in app
 - [ ] "Check Now" button functional
-- [ ] GitHub Pages site loads at `https://j05u3.github.io/VTS/`
-- [ ] Appcast XML is valid and accessible
+- [ ] Appcast XML is valid and accessible at GitHub Releases
 - [ ] No runtime crashes when accessing Sparkle features

 ## 🐛 Common Issues